spacemonkeygo/dbx/README.md

 # DBX

 DBX is a tool to generate database schemas and code to operate with it.
+It currently generates Go bindings to Postgres and/or SQLite, but it should be fairly straightforward to add other database *and* language targets.

 ## How it works